How Car Insurance Rates Are Approved: Understanding State Regulation & Rate Filings

 • Regulators can still disapprove after the fact

-Your state's regulatory system is one of the reasons car insurance requirements and costs differ so dramatically by state.
+Your state's regulatory system is one of the key reasons car insurance requirements and costs differ so dramatically by state.
 The system in place directly shapes how quickly rate increases reach your policy.

 Farmers logo